omarvision/MLAgents16-Toolkit/README.md

-# MLAgents16-Toolkit
-version 16 of the MLAgents toolkit.
-Useable yo make Artificial Intelligence / Neural Network training and brains for Unity game objects

 ====================================================
 How to setup to use MLAgents as of Oct 2022
 ====================================================

 -- Visual Studio Install ----------------------------------
 Install Visual Studio 2022 personal edition	(with support for Unity tools)

 	Install Unity Tools for Visual Studio:
 	- run visual studio installer
 	- from your installed version > Modify